-Mr. Brabant: As part of the process one of the items to be requested is a noise study, which is typical to any application such as this, and that would have very similar data as to what you're hearing.
-He said that the applicant will be able to provide some documentation that justifies what you are hearing.
+Mr. Brabant: As part of the process, one of the items to be requested is a noise study, which is typical to any application such as this, and that would have very similar data as to what you're hearing.
+They'll be able to provide some documentation that justifies what you are hearing.

-Ms. McConnell: The only other question I had-you mentioned something about water and drainage, or something.
+Ms. McConnell: Okay, the only other question I had-you mentioned something about water and drainage, or something.
 We do have water in our area over there.
 So, and some people have had issues with water.